imsc-rosetta/imsc-rosetta-specification/documents/samplespreparation.md

 e.g. if preparing `myimscrosettasample.imscr` create file called `myimscrosettasample.descr.md`

 The descr.md file is parsed automatically by a very simple parser, so take care to keep to the below.
-The simple parser soplit the file on `\n# `, and then expects each part to begin with either `Outline` or `div`.
+The simple parser spoilt the file on `\n# `, and then expects each part to begin with either `Outline` or `div`.
 You MUST use one space after the `#` character, else it will not be considered the start of a description.

 The first line should be